markski1/snake/README.md

 ### Windows:
 Builds and works perfectly.
-Build with gcc: `gcc -pthread snake.c -O2 -o snepk.exe`
+Build with gcc: `gcc -pthread -s snake.c -O1 -o snepk.exe`

 ### Linux:
 Builds, and ALMOST works.
 Namely there is an issue with the terminal update rate that I cannot figure out.
 The terminal will only update while a key is being held down which makes the game barely playable.

-Build linux: `gcc -pthread snake.c -O2 -o snepk`
+Build linux: `gcc -pthread -s snake.c -O1 -o snepk`